British show’s take on rendang curry riles Southeast Asians

-JAKARTA, Indonesia (AP) — Judges on a popular British cooking show are being ridiculed for ignorance of Asian food after insisting the chicken in a Malaysian contestant’s rendang curry should’ve been crispy.
+JAKARTA, Indonesia (AP) — Judges on a popular British cooking show are being ridiculed for ignorance of Asian food after insisting the chicken in a Malaysian contestant’s rendang curry should have been crispy.

-Foodies in Malaysia, Singapore and Indonesia have taken to social media to vent at the critique of the Malaysian cook’s traditional method for preparing chicken rendang.
+Foodies in Malaysia, Singapore and Indonesia have taken to social media to vent at the critique of the Malaysian-born cook’s traditional method for preparing chicken rendang.

-One of the MasterChef UK judges complained, “The skin isn’t crispy.
-It can’t be eaten but all the sauce is on the skin I can’t eat.”
+“The skin isn’t crispy.
+It can’t be eaten but all the sauce is on the skin I can’t eat,” one of the MasterChef UK judges complained in a recent episode of the show.

 Online, Southeast Asians pointed out that the chicken is cooked in curry sauce, not fried, and is never crispy.
+Some accused the judges of neo-colonial attitudes and racism.

 Most Read Life Stories